Liberation (organisation): History

 The Movement for Colonial Freedom was founded in 1954.
 The Labour Party's official position was not to support independence leaders.
 This however was not universally accepted and 70 MPs, including Harold Wilson and Barbara Castle, supported the Movement for Colonial Freedom.
 It also had backing among celebrities such as Benjamin Britten and in the universities.
 Fenner Brockway was the chairman, Douglas Rogers the secretary and Tony Benn the treasurer.

-The movement had a lot of support amongst the rank and file of the Labour Party and trades union movement and waged a high-profile campaign, drafting over 1500 parliamentary questions.
+The movement had a lot of support among the rank and file of the Labour Party and trades union movement and waged a high-profile campaign, drafting more than 1500 parliamentary questions.

 Press cuttings from Kenya proved that prisoners in the independence movement had been beaten to death at Hola Camp and Barbara Castle succeeded in getting this confirmed in the House of Commons.
-In 1963 Kenya was declared an independent republic with Jomo Kenyatta as its first prime minister and then president.
+In 1963, Kenya was declared an independent republic, with Jomo Kenyatta as its first prime minister and then president.

-The organisation established a Suez Emergency Committee in 1956 in response to the Suez crisis which was then taken over by the Labour party who organised a demonstration against the British invasion of Egypt in the November.
+The organisation established a Suez Emergency Committee in 1956 in response to the Suez crisis, which was then taken over by the Labour Party who organised a demonstration against the British invasion of Egypt that November.

 The Movement campaigned for freedom for the Portuguese colonies in Africa, for peace in Vietnam, supported Fidel Castro in the Cuban revolution and opposed the seizure of power by the Ba’ath regime in Iraq and the associated reign of terror against its opponents.
 The organisation was divided on the question of Israel.

-In 1962 the MCF organised a demonstration in Trafalgar Square against the UK Colour Bar Immigration Bill which restricted the right of Commonwealth citizens to remain in Britain.
+In 1962, the MCF organised a demonstration in Trafalgar Square against the UK Colour Bar Immigration Bill which restricted the right of Commonwealth citizens to remain in Britain.
 Notable attendees included Mr Qureshi, secretary of the Pakistani Welfare Association, Ratta Singh, president of the Indian Workers Association, and Claudia Jones, editor of the West Indian Gazette.

 The organisation opposed Enoch Powell’s "rivers of blood speech" in 1968 and also campaigned against neo-colonialism after independence, and opposed military take-overs in Africa, Asia and Latin America, such as the Pinochet coup in 1973.

-In 1970 the Movement was renamed Liberation.
+In 1970, the Movement was renamed Liberation.

 Liberation journal

-Liberation publishes a quarterly journal, Liberation.
+The organisation publishes a quarterly journal, Liberation.
 It is edited by Jamshid Ahmadi.
 It is currently distributed as a supplement of the Morning Star newspaper as well as available on a subscription basis.